Stanley Michael Gartler

-Stanley Michael Gartler (born June 9, 1923) is a cell and molecular biologist and human geneticist.
+Stanley Michael Gartler (born June 9, 1923) is an American cell and molecular biologist and human geneticist.
 He was the first scientist to offer conclusive evidence for the clonality of human cancers.
 He showed that HeLa cells had contaminated many cell lines thought to be unique.
 Stanley Gartler is currently Professor Emeritus of Medicine and Genome Sciences at the University of Washington.

 Biography

+Stanley Michael Gartler was born on June 9, 1923, in Los Angeles, California, of Romanian immigrant parents George Gartler and Delvira Kupferberg.
+Gartler's sister, Adeline Gartler, was born on September 26, 1921.

-Gartler was born in Los Angeles, California in 1923 of Romanian immigrant parents.
-He attended public school in Los Angeles and completed two years at university (UCLA) before enlisting in the Army Air Force during World War II.
-He was a radio operator machine gunner and flew combat missions with the 9th Air Force.
+Gartler attended public school in Los Angeles and completed two years at university (UCLA) before enlisting in the Army Air Force during World War II.
+He served as a radio operator and machine gunner on a B-26, and flew combat missions with the 9th Air Force.
 After the war, on the G.I.
-Bill, he completed his undergraduate education at UCLA and entered the Ph.D. program in Genetics at UC Berkeley.
-He originally thought of applying genetics to agricultural work, but near the end of his graduate work he made a career switch and decided to enter the field of human genetics.
-In 1952 he received a public health postdoctoral fellowship and spent five years at Columbia University studying human genetics.
+Bill, he completed his undergraduate education at UCLA in agriculture.
+He met his future wife, Marion Mitchelson, at a New Year’s Eve party in 1947 and the two were married in November 1948.
+After spending a year working on a farm in the San Joaquin Valley, Gartler entered the Ph.D. program in Genetics at UC Berkeley in 1949.
+He originally intended to apply genetics for agricultural uses, but near the end of his graduate work, he made a career switch and decided to enter the field of human genetics after enrolling in a course taught by Curt Stern.

+In 1952 Gartler began a public health postdoctoral fellowship at Columbia University to study human genetics, which he completed over the course of five years.
 In 1957 Gartler was recruited by Arno G. Motulsky to join his newly established Division of Medical Genetics in the Department of Medicine at the University of Washington in Seattle.
-He was a founding member of the Department of Genetics at the University of Washington in 1959.
+Gartler was a founding member of the Department of Genetics at the University of Washington in 1959.
 Stanley became a professor emeritus in 1993.